 From September 2012 manufacturers will no longer be able to sell old style incandescent light bulbs in the UK- so standard everyday light bulbs to you and me.

 The main reason for this change is the (soon-to-be) old style bulbs are really inefficient and the majority of energy lost is in form of heat rather than light.
 Overall, I’ve found the information regarding the switch to these new energy efficient bulbs pretty overwhelming.

-We’ve put together a video (see below) and some tips we hope will help to assist you in understanding the fundamental differences in the new bulbs and what you’ll need to take into account when making the switch.
+We’ve put together a video (see below) we hope will help to assist you in understanding the fundamental differences in the new bulbs and what you’ll need to take into account when making the switch.
 We’ve already had quite a lot of feedback from this video and customers querying with more questions and further comments.
 We will definitely do our best to help give advice where possible but keep in mind it’s all fairly new and somewhat unknown territory to us, much as to you.

 Quite a few customers have queried about the new light bulbs compatibility with dimmer switches.
 From what I’ve researched you must buy a bulb that is suited to work with a dimmer (which apparently does come at a bit of a cost) This is important as using a non-compatible bulb with a dimmer can shorten the bulbs life and will also nullify its warranty.
 If you have dimmer switches in your home make sure you’re careful in selecting new bulbs that are compatible.
 This information should all be pretty clear on the bulbs packaging.